Patrxgt/CW-Texture-Pack/README.md

 # Chinatown Wars Texture Pack
 High resolution texture pack for the PSP version of Grand Theft Auto: Chinatown Wars for PPSSPP.
 Uses some textures from the Android version, and some new textures.
+Works only on the European and American releases of the game.
+Japanese release is not supported.

 ## Install
 Put `textures.ini` and the folders in `PPSSPP\MemStick\PSP\TEXTURES\*GAME_ID*` - with *GAME_ID* being the game's ID displayed in PPSSPP's titlebar when you run the game (example: ULUS10490).